apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ## 1. Attribute Selection

 In attribute selection, I select characteristics (attributes) that consumers find most relevant when evaluating a product or service.
-I first research secondary information, such as product reviews, and then conduct primary research, such as customer surveys, to identify 3 relevant attributes:
+I first research secondary information, such as product reviews, industry reports and trade journals, and then conduct primary research through customer surveys, to identify 3 relevant attributes:

 - Speed (the length of time in minutes it takes someone to brew a cup of coffee)
 - Capacity (the number of cups of espresso the machine can brew at one time)